joe7575/techage/manuals/manual_ta4_EN.md

 [ta4_movecontroller|image]

+### TA4 Move Controller II

+The TA4 Move Controller II is a further development of the TA4 Move Controller.
+It can move up to 16 blocks and only supports the `moveto` and `reset` commands.
+It also has an inventory where blocks are stored if they cannot be placed because the position is already occupied.

+In the event of a server crash or restart, the blocks can be restored from the inventory if necessary.

+Instructions:

+- Place the controller and train the blocks to be moved via the menu (press the "Record" button).
+(Up to 16 blocks can be trained.)
+- Test the movement using the "Test move" and "Reset" menu buttons.
+- You can also fly through walls or other blocks.
+- The target position for the blocks can be occupied.
+In this case, the blocks are saved in the blocks inventory.
+This is intended for sliding doors and similar devices.

+The Move Controller II supports the following techage commands:

+- `moveto` moves a block to the specified target position (the target position refers to the first selected block; the remaining blocks are moved relative to this position).
+- `reset` moves the block(s) back to the starting position.

+Example Lua Controller: `$send_cmnd(MOVE_CTLR, "moveto", "1234,12,-567")`

+**Important Notes:**

+- If multiple blocks are to be moved, the specified target position refers to the block that was clicked first during training.
+  The other blocks are moved relative to this position.
+- If the block that is to carry the players/mobs has a reduced height, the height must be set in the controller via the wrench menu (e.g., height = 0.5).
+  Otherwise, the player/mob will not be "found" and therefore not carried.

+[ta4_movecontroller2|image]

 ### TA4 Turn Controller

 The TA4 turn controller is similar to the "Move Controller", but the selected blocks are not moved, but rotated around their center to the right or left.